AviatrixSystems/Docs/HowTos/copilot_overview.rst

 - **CloudRoutes** – Detailed searchable routing tables across cloud providers
 - **Notifications** – Alert on resources status/utilization across multi-Cloud
 - **AppIQ** – Comprehensive reports to analyze network path between any two cloud instances
-- **ThreatIQ** – Monitor for security threats from malicious sites, set alerts when threats are detected
+- **ThreatIQ with ThreatGuard** – Monitor for security threats from malicious sites, set alerts when threats are detected, and block threat-IP associated traffic
+- **Inventory Reports** – Create detailed reports showing your inventory of managed resources in a single cloud or across all clouds in your multi-cloud network

 Deployment Model